Version Differences

 Beyond this, it's also a good idea to keep in mind that:

-1. NTSC gold cartridges are almost always v1.0, but v1.1's are known to exist
+1. NTSC gold cartridges are almost always 1.0, but 1.1's are known to exist

-2. The rare "Not for Resale"-labeled cartridge is always v1.0
+2. The rare "Not for Resale" labeled cartridge are always 1.0

-3. The standard grey NTSC cartridge usually contains v1.1 but can often contain v1.0 or v1.2 as well
+3. The standard grey NTSC cartridge usually contains 1.1 but can often contain 1.0 or 1.2 as well

-6. The Gamecube and Virtual Console releases contain an edited version of v1.2 (see below for more info on this)
+6. Virtual Console releases contain an unedited version of the NTSC 1.2 rom, or a very slightly modified PAL 1.1 rom, with modifications applied via the game's "WAD" (see below for more info on this)

-This is the first North American version of the game. v1.0 has many unique glitches that were corrected in the later versions.
+This is the first Japanese/North American version of the game.
+1.0 has many unique glitches that were corrected in the later versions.

 • The rotating N64 logo upon boot-up is very bright